VinayVarma96/AcademicProjects/README.md

 # AcademicProjects
-This Repo has my Academic Projects and also my Personal Projects.
+This Repo has my Academic Projects and also my Personal Projects which intruiges me.